nolash/erc20-demurrage-token/README.md

       - e.g. a `demurrage` after the 2nd minute would be give a `demurrageModifier = (1-0.02)^2 = 0.9604`.
 * All client-facing values (_balance output_ , _transfer inputs_) are adjusted with `demurrageModifier`.
   - e.g. `_balance output_ = user_balance - user_balance * demurrageModifier`
-* Edge case: `approve` call, which may be called on either side of a period.

 ## Redistribution